koinos/koinos-miner/README.md

 ### macOS

-On macOS, installing `gcc` is required to support OpenMP for parallelization.
+On macOS, installing `gcc` is required to support OpenMP parallelization.
 Using the `brew` package manager, install OpenSSL and gcc.
 ```
 brew install openssl gcc
 ```